Titoutee/SOSim/README.md

 **A RAM bank with an address space size ranging from 8-bit to 64-bit addressing** is simulated, to expose a versatile set of mechanisms, trying to get near real-world architectures (e.g. SOSim can emulate a _64-bit v-address space_ and _4-level page tables_ as in _x86\_64_).

-Paging is implemented at hand in a very simplistic way, in the most naive way possible, given the fact that mem-virtualization is not at the core of the presentation (albeit being breifly described for a thorough understanding of the main concept).
+Paging is implemented at hand in the most naive way possible, given the fact that mem-virtualization is not at the core of the presentation (albeit being breifly described for a thorough understanding of the main concept).

 For now, any form of DRAM access optimization and protection pattern (TLBs, swapping mechanisms, ...) and other subtilities (time-sync, delaying, word alignment, ...) detail is put apart.